---

 ignore_logger("a.spammy.logger")

-In a.spammy.logger module:
+In `a.spammy.logger` module:

 from loguru import logger

-logger.error("hi") # No error is sent to Sentry
+logger.error("hi") # Nothing is sent to Sentry

-This will work with logging's logger too
+This will work with `logging`'s logger too

 logger = logging.getLogger("a.spammy.logger")

-logger.error("hi") # Again, no error sent to Sentry
+logger.error("hi") # Again, nothing is sent to Sentry

-You can pass the following keyword arguments to LoguruIntegration():
+You can pass the following keyword arguments to `LoguruIntegration()`:

 import sentry_sdk